Table of Contents Show

 Inside this monument’s boundaries reside 5 local tribes, namely, the Hopi, Navajo Nation, Ute Mountain, Ute Indian Tribe, and Pueblo of Zuni.

 Some of the places that fall under the boundaries of this monument include the Newspaper Rock Petroglyph Panel, the Quail Rock Art Panel, the Butler Wash Archaeological District National Register Site, the Big Westwater Ruin, and the Hole in the Rock Trail.

 Thousands of people visit this monument every year to take a glimpse of these breathtaking sites.
-You should surely add this to your bucket list for Western Road Trip Ideas to have the best outdoor adventure.
+You should surely add this to your bucket list to have the best outdoor adventure.